EvelynAML/aml-practice-portfolio/05-investigation-and-sar-writing.md

 What stood out to me is that effective financial crime investigations involve much more than identifying unusual transactions.
 Analysts need to understand the expected customer or merchant profile, compare expected activity with observed behavior, evaluate multiple risk indicators together, and document findings using objective, defensible reasoning.

 This exercise also reinforced the importance of writing SAR narratives that remain factual, concise, and supported only by the available information.
-Avoiding unsupported assumptions while clearly explaining why activity appears suspicious is an important part of effective AML investigations.
+Avoiding unsupported assumptions while clearly explaining why activity appears suspicious is an important part of effective financial crime investigations.